Terms & conditions

-Neither party shall be in breach of this agreement nor liable for delay in performing, or failure to perform, any of its obligations under this agreement if such delay or failure result from events, circumstances or causes beyond its reasonable control, including without limitation acts of God, natural disaster, power outages or electrical disruption, or non-performance by suppliers or subcontractors or act, omission, failure or error of any third party or its equipment (including software and technology).
+Neither party will be in breach of this agreement or liable for delay in performing, or failure to perform, any of its obligations under this agreement if such delay or failure results from events, circumstances or causes beyond its reasonable control.
+This includes, without limitation, acts of God, natural disaster, power outages or electrical disruption, or non-performance by suppliers or subcontractors or act, omission, failure or error of any third party or its equipment (including software and technology).

-- sent by email to the address specified in the Statement of Work (if any).
+- Sent by email to the address specified in the Statement of Work (if any).